avengerandy/MemoNest/README.md

 For a detailed explanation of the system architecture and design, please refer to the full **[System Design Document](https://github.com/avengerandy/MemoNest/blob/master/SYSTEM.md)**.

+## API

+To learn about all the API classes and their methods, and how to use them, please visit our [API page](https://avengerandy.github.io/MemoNest/).

 ## Usage Example

 ## Testing

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](https://github.com/avengerandy/MemoNest/blob/master/LICENSE) file for more details.